|College:||Criminology and Criminal Justice||Arts and Sciences|

 Requirements for Progression to the Upper-Division Major

 Students must complete at least 52 hours of credit with a minimum grade point average of 2.0 and at least half the required Liberal Studies hours including English and mathematics or an A.A.
 Degree.
-Computer Criminology is not limited access.
+Cyber Criminology is not limited access.

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each Fall and Spring semester to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.
 You may view the map for this major at www.academic-guide.fsu.edu/.

 Students must earn a C or better in CCJ 2020, CCJ 3011 and CCJ 4700 and a C- or better in all other courses that count toward the major, and maintain a minimum cumulative GPA of 2.0.
 Students may choose to graduate through the Computer Science department in the College of Arts and Sciences or through the College of Criminology and Criminal Justice.
 Each of these colleges has special graduation and/or continuation requirements.

 Requirements for graduation in the College of Arts and Sciences

 Those choosing to pursue this major through Computer Science in the College of Arts and Sciences must meet the college’s requirement for proficiency in a foreign language through the intermediate (2220 or equivalent) level or sign language through the advanced (2614 or equivalent) level.
 Those choosing to graduate through Criminology and Criminal Justice do not need a foreign language.

 Continuation/graduation requirements in the College of Criminology and Criminal Justice